DOI-USGS/OWDI-Lower-Colorado-Drought-Vis/scripts/README.md

 For the Upper Basin boundary, the Upper Colorado Region from the [NRCS HUC data](http://www.nrcs.usda.gov/wps/portal/nrcs/detail/national/water/watersheds/?cid=nrcs143_021630) was used.

+##### Lower Colorado River Contract Service Area

+The service areas for Lower Colorado contractors were provided by Reclamation's [Water Administration Group](http://www.usbr.gov/lc/region/g4000/contracts/entitlements.html).
+These data are considered **provisional** by Reclamation.

+[LC_Contracts_update2014](../src_data/LCContractSvcAreas) contain the contract service Areas for water contracts in the Lower Colorado Region.
+This database was developed based on the exisitng water contracts between Reclamation and the individual water users on the River.
+The Service Areas of present perfected rights are also included in this database.

+[water_account](R/water_account.R) use these boundaries to depict where use is occuring in the Lower Basin.

 ***Still Need Documentation***
 * LowerCO
 * WBDHU2